JoelSpeed/webhook-certificate-generator/README.md

 `wcg` will patch the `caBundle` field with the cluster's CA Bundle once the certificate has been issued.

+If you are using the [aggregated API server](https://kubernetes.io/blog/2018/01/extensible-admission-is-beta) you can also pass an APIService name using `--patch-api-service` to patch the `caBundle` field as previously described.

 ### Flags
 The following flags are configure the certificate generation process.
 `namespace`, `secret-name` and `service-name` are required.